hugger-beep/iam_role_anywhere/README.md

 ### 6.2 Configure AWS CLI Profile

 **Note**: Configure this on the **same client machine** where you installed `aws_signing_helper`

+### Engineer Notes
+**credential_process**: AWS CLI feature that calls external program for credentials **File Paths**: Use absolute paths if certificates aren't in current directory **ARN Requirements**: Need all three ARNs - trust anchor, profile, and role **Profile Name**: Can be anything - use descriptive names for multiple profiles

 ```bash
 # Add to ~/.aws/config